 Central America is a big playground for travelers: stunning and varied landscapes, rich ancient history, beautiful ruins, good food, kind people, and often more affordable than western countries.
 The other side of the coin is the recent history of most countries, between political instabilities, civil wars, military coups, revolutions, corruption, drug trafficking, gangs, and refugees.
 Keep reading

 Leaving the flat plains, the mid-day Mérida to Campeche bus takes a winding road as it reaches the Puuc (“hill”) region of Yucatán.
-As it struggles to go up, we are enjoying a view on the never-ending forests.
-Looking more towards the hills, a high stone structure appears Keep traveling!
+It struggles to go up among the never-ending forests.
+Towards the hills, a high stone structure appears Keep traveling!

 Mérida is the capital of Yucatan.
 It is a lively city with its busy markets, local restaurants and comedores, loud Latin music in every store, painted façades, screaming birds on the main square where locals meet at sunset to chat on a bench.

 If Mérida is famous for its colorful painted façades, Keep traveling!

 The early morning sunlight warms up my skin.
 Birds are singing as loud as they can while hiding themselves in the exotic tree tops.
 The earth smells humid from the night before as we walk towards a big clearing.
 It strikes me: Keep traveling!

 The stunning Maya ruins of Tulum on the Caribbean Sea, Mexico